Oatmeal Waffles

 banana oatmeal waffles

-• To store: Leftover waffles can be stored in the refrigerator, covered, for up to 1 week.
+To store: Leftover waffles can be stored in the refrigerator in an airtight container for up to 1 week.

-• To freeze: Place waffles in a ziplock bag and store them in the freezer for up to 6 months.
+To freeze: Place waffles in a ziplock bag and store them in the freezer for 6 months.
 Thaw overnight in the refrigerator.

-• To reheat: Either reheat on a non-stick pan or in an oven preheated at 180C/350F.
-Avoid microwaving them, as they will become soft and slightly soggy.
+To reheat: Reheat on a non-stick pan or toaster oven until warm.
+Avoid microwaving them, as they will become soft and soggy.

 healthy oatmeal waffles